knaw-huc/ehri-nl-nn-site/content/projects.en.md

 ---

 {{< intro >}}
-Here you will find an overview of the digital services developed and hosted by EHRI-NL partner institutions:
+Here you will find an overview of the digital services that are relevant in the context of EHRI-NL, developed and hosted by the Dutch partner network:
 {{< /intro >}}